-Terms Definitions abnormal situation Any unexpected event or condition that deviates from normal operations and poses a potential risk to the safety of the vessel, its crew, passengers, or the environment.
+Terms Definitions abnormal situation abnormal situation Any unexpected event or condition that deviates from normal operations and poses a potential risk to the safety of the vessel, its crew, passengers, or the environment.
 These situations require immediate attention and appropriate action to prevent accidents or mitigate their consequences.
-In RBAT, unsafe conditions/modes represent such deviations. accident An unintended event involving fatality, injury, ship loss or damage, other property loss or damage, or environmental damage (IMO, 2018). accident category A designation of accidents reported in statistical tables according to their nature. e.g., fire, collision, arounding, etc. (IMO, 2018). accident scenario A set of events and conditions which in the way they are combined results in losses. active human A human agent is responsible for continuously supervising the automated supervisory control performance of a control function with the purpose of being able to intervene at any stage based on judgements about how to best act upon the situation Because active supervision provides an opportunity for the human agent to continuously create situational awareness, it can be beneficial in cases where there is limited time available to intervene agent Human or software (computer or computer system) responsible for performing or agent supervising control actions annunciated failure An annunciated failure is one which fails 'actively' i.e. in such a manner as to annunciated failure inform operators of the failure by virtue of system deparated cues such as visual and/or audible alorts In PRAT, annunciation refere to gues generated by the performing agent, or the systems involved in performing the central function.
-Cues may also be concreted by independent eveteme (e.g. supervisory control agents) if generated by independent systems (e.g., supervisory control agents), in outomotion The evention by a 'software' event (vevally a computer) of a function that was automation reviewely carried out by a buman" (Daracuraman & Piloy, 1997) outonomy "Technology operator clone" autonomy See sub shorter 2.2.1 in Report 1002 for Part 1 of PRAT (DNV CL.
-2020a) A single or the minimum combination of courses which in the processes of on Causariacions A single of the minimum combination of causes which, in the presence of an In RPAT, acuted feature exposers the system under control, and not events or In RDAT, causal factors concern the system under control, and not events of Conditions in the operating environment (see Enabling condition/event ). common cause Failures of multiple items, which would otherwise be considered independent of one another resulting from a single cause (IEC, 2018).
-ConOps Document describing the characteristics of a proposed system from the Viewpoint of an individual who will use that system (ISO/IEC/IEEE 15288:2015). context External and internal environment in which the organization seeks to achieve its objectives (ISO, 2009). control Purposeful action on or in a process to meet specified objectives (IEC, 2013). control action Acquisition of information, analysis of information, decision-making, or implementation of physical actions performed as part of a control function. control function Control exerted by humans or software for the accomplishment of a function (adapted from IEC, 2000). degraded state A state where performance capabilities are degraded e.g., by failures or inadequate capabilities, but normal operations can be safely continued if operational restrictions and/or compensating measures are implemented. effect on [safety, The consequence of a worst-case outcome in terms of losses. environment, ship or uptime] enabling conditions Conditions which must occur or be present in the operation for causal factors to initiate scenarios which result in losses (i.e., accidents).
-In RBAT: - Enabling conditions are not to be confused with causal factors
+In RBAT, unsafe conditions/modes represent such deviations. accident An unintended event involving fatality, injury, ship loss or damage, other property loss or damage, or environmental damage (IMO, 2018). accident category A designation of accidents reported in statistical tables according to their nature, e.g., fire, collision, grounding, etc. (IMO, 2018). accident scenario A set of events and conditions which, in the way they are combined, results in losses. active human A human agent is responsible for continuously supervising the automated supervisory control performance of a control function with the purpose of being able to intervene at any stage based on judgements about how to best act upon the situation.
+Because active supervision provides an opportunity for the human agent to continuously create situational awareness, it can be beneficial in cases where there is limited time available to intervene. agent Human or software (computer or computer system) responsible for performing or supervising control actions. annunciated failure An annunciated failure is one which fails 'actively', i.e., in such a manner as to inform operators of the failure by virtue of system generated cues such as visual and/or audible alerts.
+In RBAT, annunciation refers to cues generated by the performing agent, or other systems involved in performing the control function.
+Cues may also be generated by independent systems (e.g., supervisory control agents), if implemented. automation The execution by a 'software' agent (usually a computer) of a function that was previously carried out by a human" (Parasuraman & Riley, 1997). autonomy "Technology operates alone". , See sub-chapter 3.3.1 in Report 1002 for Part 1 of RBAT (DNV GL, 2020a). causal factors A single or the minimum combination of causes which, in the presence of an enabling condition or event, can initiate an accident scenario.
+In RBAT, causal factors concern the system under control, and not events or conditions in the operating environment (see "Enabling condition/event"). common cause Failures of multiple items, which would otherwise be considered independent of failures one another resulting from a single cause (IEC, 2018).
+ConOps Document describing the characteristics of a proposed system from the viewpoint of an individual who will use that system (ISO/IEC/IEEE 15288:2015). context External and internal environment in which the organization seeks to achieve its objectives (ISO, 2009). control Purposeful action on or in a process to meet specified objectives (IEC, 2013). control action Acquisition of information, analysis of information, decision-making, or implementation of physical actions performed as part of a control function. control function Control exerted by humans or software for the accomplishment of a function (adapted from IEC, 2000). degraded state A state where performance capabilities are degraded e.g., by failures or inadequate capabilities, but normal operations can be safely continued if operational restrictions and/or compensating measures are implemented. effect on [safety, The consequence of a worst-case outcome in terms of losses. environment, ship or uptime] uptime] Conditions which must occur or be present in the operation for causal factors to Conditions which must occur or be present in the operation for causal factors to initiate scenarios which result in losses (i.e., accidents). uptime] Conditions which must occur or be present in the operation for causal factors to initiate scenarios which result in losses (i.e., accidents).
+In RBAT: